dell/omnia/docs/source/Roles/Accelerator/index.rst

 Accelerator
 ============

-The accelerator role allows users to  set up the AMD ROCm platform or the CUDA Nvidia toolkit.
+The accelerator role allows users to  set up the `AMD ROCm <https://www.amd.com/en/graphics/servers-solutions-rocm>`_ platform or the `CUDA Nvidia toolkit <https://developer.nvidia.com/cuda-zone>`_.
 These tools allow users to unlock the potential of installed GPUs.

 Enter all required parameters in ``omnia/input/accelerator.rst``.